jhthompson12/BabySpiCroft-Setup-Files/README.md

 sudo systemctl start disable-led.service sudo systemctl enable disable-led.service
 ```
-3. Install the created root Certificate on your devices to avoid the pesky "The certificate is not trusted because it is self-signed." errors that you occasionally will have to click through.
+3. [Install the created root Certificate](https://www.bounca.org/tutorials/install_root_certificate.html) (the .pem file) on your devices to avoid the pesky "The certificate is not trusted because it is self-signed." errors that you occasionally will have to click through.